Room Selection: Frequently Asked Questions

 A: All cumulative GPAs have been taken as of the end of the Fall 2016 semester.

 Q: If I am not in good financial standing with the Office of Student Assistants and/or the Financial Aid Office can I go through Room Selection Process?

 A: No, you must be in good standing with both offices.
-Please contact and work with those offices directly to bring your account(s) up to par.
+Please contact and work with those offices directly to bring your account(s) to good standing.